Health Spending Accounts

 Would you like to have more control over where your health care dollars go and get tax savings, too?
 Then consumer-directed health care might be for you.
 “Consumer directed” means you manage more of the money you spend—and save—on medical expenses, using health spending accounts.

 Here’s how it works.
-A health spending account like an HSA (health savings account), health reimbursement arrangement (HRA) or flexible spending account (FSA), is paired with a qualifying health insurance plan.
+A health spending account like a health savings account (HSA), health reimbursement arrangement (HRA) or flexible spending account (FSA), is paired with a qualifying health insurance plan.
 The money put into these accounts is used to pay for qualified medical expenses.
 There are two ways you benefit from this combination.

 - You pay less for health insurance.
 Consumer-directed health insurance plans usually cost less per month than other plans.